 Most combinations work academically with Modern History.
 English is a particularly useful partner subject, since the skill of writing essays is common to both A Levels.
-History is excellent support for Economics and for Government & Political Studies.
-These subjects help one another along at A Level, and contain many overlapping concepts.
-Those studying History often develop good general knowledge and therefore History can match up with many subjects.
+History is excellent support for Economics and for Politics: these subjects complement each other at A Level and contain many overlapping concepts.
+Those studying History develop good general knowledge and writing skills, and therefore History will complement many subjects.
+Many previous AS history students have, for example, studied Maths, Sciences, or Geography.

-Section code Section title Assessment % of A Level 1E Russia, 1917-91: from Lenin to Yeltsin Exam 30% 2E.1 Mao's China, 1949-76 Exam 20% 36.1 Protest, agitation and parliamentary refe orm in Britain, c.1780-1928 Exam 30% None presently available Start of the Cold War c.1850-2000 Coursework 20%
+Section code Section title Assessment % of A Level Marks 1E Russia, 1917-91: from Lenin to Yeltsin Exam 30% 2E.1 Mao's China, 1949-76 Exam 20% 36.1 Protest, agitation and parliamentary reform in Britain, c.1780-1928 Exam 30% Part 4 Start of the Cold War c.
+1945-1953 Coursework 20%